-Michelangelo’s David is one of the greatest artistic works of all time.
-Made of marble, it weighs six ton and stands 14′ tall.
+Michelangelo’s David is one of the greatest sculptures of all time.
+Made of marble, it weighs six tons and stands 14′ tall.
 Design in the mind preceded shaping by the hands.
 To one of his kids, God spoke these words: “BEFORE I shaped (by his hands) you in the womb, I KNEW (design in his mind) all about you.
 (Jeremiah 1:5)

 Let us bow down and worship.
 Let us kneel before the Lord our Maker.
 Psalm 95:6